 The Proponent argues that anti-takeover (poison pill) provisions diminish shareholder value and do not service the best long-term interests of shareholders.
 The Stockholder Rights plan provides a mechanism for diluting the holdings of a 3rd party trying to acquire Aspen Technology.
 The Board of Directors controls this mechanism.
-The Proponent points out that the Company has significantly underperformed relative to management's own projections and as such, management should not be protected by such anti-takeover devices.
+The Proponent points out that the Company has significantly under-